AFLplusplus/Website/content/aflpp_fuzzing_framework_proposal.md

 }
 ```

-# Obsolote
+# Obsolete

-thsi part is obsolote, don't read (maintained as a reference).
+this part is obsolete, don't read (maintained as a reference).

 ## Example functions